What Proof Do You Need to Contest a Will in New York City?

 • The drafting attorney's complete file, including notes, drafts, and correspondence.

 The drafting attorney's file is often the single most important set of documents in a contested will case.
-The notes from initial consultations, the drafts showing how the disposition evolved, and the correspondence about the testator's intent can either support or undermine the will.
+Notes from initial consultations, drafts showing how the disposition evolved, and correspondence about the testator's intent can either support or undermine the will.
+If you are unsure whether you are even entitled to see the will, read whether beneficiaries are entitled to a copy of the will.

 Timing and Preservation